The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 At Desert Financial, potential homebuyers can get conventional financing with as little as 3% down!
 FHA loans require just 3.5% down, and some buyers can even qualify for zero-down options through Veterans Affairs or the U.S.D.A.

 1Participation in the Real Estate Broker Program is voluntary.
-Desert Financial Federal Credit Union and its wholly owned subsidiary Define Mortgage Solutions LLC do not receive any benefit, monetary or otherwise, from the Participating Broker under this program.
+Desert Financial Federal Credit Union and its subsidiary Define Mortgage Solutions LLC do not receive any benefit, monetary or otherwise, from the Participating Broker under this program.
 Participating Brokers are non-affiliated third parties of Define Mortgage Solutions LLC and Define Mortgage Solutions LLC makes no warranties or representations about the services provided by Participating Brokers.
 To participate in this program, the member does not have to finance mortgage loan through Define Mortgage Solutions LLC.
 For full program details, see the Real Estate Broker Program Member Notice Acknowledgement.

 Ready to buy a home?GET PREQUALIFIED